HealthIQ-LLC/master-patient-index/README.md

 ---

+# Project Details

+To become a contributor to this project, read the [Code of Conduct](https://github.com/HealthIQ-LLC/master-patient-index/blob/main/CODE_OF_CONDUCT.md), pull my email out of it, and get in touch without hesitation.

+As of now, there is no helpdesk automation or administration for issues, tickets, or anything else.
+This is a ground-floor project, and if you want commit-level access because you have a strong opinion about these features, let's talk!

+---
 # Service Endpoints

 `POST` requests alter the patient network using processors uniquely dedicated to each endpoint, while `GET` requests provide visibility throughout the entire data model.